libbytheoharis/receiptTracker/README.md

-# receiptTracker
+# Receipt Tracker

-Consumes receipts on behalf of employees for a weekly expense report.
+Keeps track of each employee's expense receipts for a weekly expense report.

 ## About